-The principle tax incentive comes in the form of income tax relief on an individual’s ‘net relevant earnings’.
+The principle tax incentive comes in the form of income tax relief on an individual’s ‘Relevant UK earnings’.
 For most employees, this means their salary and any bonuses they receive from their employer.

 One way to circumvent this issue is to establish a suitable ‘Director’s Pension’ and have the company make the contributions on the employee’s behalf.
 Contributions can then be deemed as employer payments and are subject to different rules for taxation.

-Employer contributions can be considered ‘business expenses’ so are deductable as an expense for the calculation of corporation tax.
+Employer contributions can be considered ‘business expenses’ so are deductible as an expense for the calculation of corporation tax.
 In contrast to salary payments, there are no employee or employer national insurance due on pension contributions.
-There is also no tax liability on the employee up to the annual allowance threshold of £50,000 per annum.
+There is also no tax liability on the employee up to the annual allowance threshold, currently £40,000 per annum.

 Once the Director’s Pension structure is properly established, a business owner can use it to transfer wealth from his or her company directly into their personal domain with no immediate taxation.
 This is an especially attractive prospect for otherwise higher or additional rate tax payers as it provides another tax efficient remuneration strategy to avoid large income tax deductions.